 What Is Horseradish Sauce?

-If you’re not familiar with horseradish—it’s a pungent root vegetable that’s typically grated and preserved into a condiment (also known as prepared horseradish).
-And just a small spoonful of this can brighten up whatever you’re cooking.
-But when you blend it with creamy elements such as sour cream or mayonnaise, it becomes this sensational horseradish sauce.
-The perfect accompaniment to impressive beef tenderloin and prime rib during the holidays!
+If you’re new to horseradish, it’s a sharp, spicy root vegetable that’s usually grated and turned into a condiment (also known as prepared horseradish).
+And just a small spoonful can brighten up whatever you’re cooking.
+But when you blend it with creamy elements such as sour cream or mayonnaise, But when you mix it with creamy elements like sour cream or mayonnaise, it transforms into this deliciously smooth and tangy sauce.

 Horseradish Sauce Ingredients

-- Sour Cream: This makes up the majority of the sauce to create a cooling, light, and creamy effect.
+- Sour Cream: This is the creamy base that keeps the sauce light, cool, and perfectly tangy.

 Find the printable recipe with measurements below.

-How to Make The Best Horseradish Sauce For Prime Rib, Beef Tenderloin, and More!
+How to Make The Best Horseradish Sauce For Prime Rib & Beef Tenderloin

 Ways To Use Horseradish Sauce

-- Chimichurri Sauce: This herbaceous sauce is great for a fresh, glossy layer over meats and seafood.
+- Chimichurri Sauce: Perfect for a glossy, herby finish over grilled meats and seafood.

-- Romesco Sauce: Simmer this with cod in a pan or spoon over baked chicken.
+- Romesco Sauce: I love this nutty sauce with cod or chicken!

 - Marinara Sauce: As we all know, marinara works with almost everything!